tlehman/octopress/source/_posts/2013-05-11-how-many-possible-flags-are-there.markdown

 \[ 2^{HF}C^{(H+F)} \]
 </div>

-Possible flags.
-This is the general solution, now let's find some real-world data and get some more constraints so we can compute some numbers.
+possible flags.
+This is the general solution, now let's find some real-world data and get some more constraints so we can compute some numbers. (*Everything following this formula is just finding the values of **H** and **F**, so if you don't care about the research, simplifying assumptions and data-wrangling, you can skip to the end*)

 Typically there are fixed aspect ratios, and some correlation exists between the height of the flagpole and the hoist/fly.